-When it comes to planning your visit, judging when the best time of year to visit Zion National Park is hard to say.
+When it comes to planning your visit, judging when the best time to visit Zion National Park is can be hard to say.
 Every season has its advantages, so it all depends on what you are looking for.
 The fall colors are beautiful in the south part of the park.
 If you want to totally avoid crowds, then winter would be your best bet.
 Springtime offers mild weather and slightly fewer crowds than other parts of the year, and summer is typically best for tent camping in Zion.
-With these seasons being so different, there really isn't a "best" time for everyone.
+With these seasons being so different, there really isn’t a “best” time for everyone.

 Due to the complexity of this decision, today’s blog will dive deep and explore the advantages and disadvantages of each season, so that you can make the best decision for yourself and your own travel plans.